 - 1. Summary of Historical Repairs and Replacements.
 If available, the PCA Report will include a summary of major capital expenditures over the prior three years, including improvement name and brief description, timing of improvement, and cost. - 2.
 Work in Progress.
 The PCA Report will include all relevant information concerning any work observed to be underway at the Property during the site visit or that is known to be under contract.
 For purposes of the Cost Estimate Schedules, work in progress should not be assumed to be complete.
 The PCA Consultant should discuss the work schedule with the POC and the Lender to determine whether the estimated completion time is within the Evaluation Period.
 Regardless of the estimated completion date, if work in progress is observed to be unacceptable in quality or scope, the cost of an acceptable remediation should be included in the Cost Estimate Schedules.
 Work is only considered complete when all work is done, paid in full and lien-free. - 3.
 Planned Capital Improvements.
-The PCA Report will include a summary of all capital improvement items that are already scheduled by the Property Owner to be completed at any time during the Evaluation Period, along with the PCA Consultant evaluation of the sufficiency of the Property Owner's cost estimates and implementation schedule, as well as the PCA Consultant's evaluation of whether the planned capital improvements are (i) discretionary, or (ii) necessary to maintain the value and marketability of the Property.
-The Cost Estimate Schedules must PCA Consultant should not include the cost of all such planned capital improvements in the Cost Estimate Schedules that are determined by the PCA Consultant as necessary to maintain the value and marketability of the Property, unless specifically requested by either the Lender or the Property Owner.
+The PCA Report will include a summary of all capital improvement items that are already scheduled by the Property Owner to be completed at any time during the Evaluation Period, along with the PCA Consultant evaluation of the sufficiency of the Property Owner's cost estimates and implementation schedule, as well as the PCA Consultant's evaluation of whether the planned capital improvements are (i) (i) discretionary, or (ii) necessary to maintain the value and marketability of the Property.
+The Cost Estimate Schedules must include the cost of all planned capital improvements that are determined by the PCA Consultant as necessary to maintain the value and marketability of the Property.